Pablo-CC/ansible-thredds-cluster/scenarios/benchmarking/k8_threedds_hpa/README.md

 #### Provision

 * You can use the playbook at [./rke/playbooks/init-nodes.yaml] to provision the node(s) with Ansible.
 This playbooks installs Docker in the node(s) and creates a non-root user with SSH access able to run docker (the user needs to be in the `docker` group).
 This is all you need to run RKE at your computer and create the Kubernetes cluster.

+* There is a more complete Ansible role at [cedadev/rke-ansible](https://github.com/cedadev/rke-ansible)

 * Download [the RKE binary](https://rancher.com/docs/rke/latest/en/installation/#download-the-rke-binary)